A Green Recovery at Wallington

-Woodlands creation – Wallington is going to plant 75,000 trees to create 12ha of new deciduous woodland, with the ambition to plant over 500,000 trees over the next 10 years.
+Woodlands creation – Wallington is going to plant 75,000 trees to create 12ha of new deciduous woodland, with the ambition to plant 1 million trees over the next 10 years.
 This will play a significant role in the National Trust ambition to plant 20m by 2030.

 In doing so, we are increasing carbon storage, benefiting many species including the red squirrel, woodland birds, pine martins and butterflies.
 We will be creating woodland edges, which are of huge significance as most wildlife is adapted to living along these edges where there is more sunlight.
 We will be planting next to existing woodlands, creating larger blocks for wildlife movement and in turn making them more robust in offering protection to the species living there.
 In creating and managing woodlands, we are improving water quality and slowing down the flow of the river where woodlands are created within the river corridor.

 Hedgerow creation – We will be planting 18,000 hedgerow trees creating 7.3km of hedgerow, linking small and isolated enabling key animal species to move around more freely.
 Almost all our native mammals have been recorded as being supported by hedgerows, which are home to over 500 plant species, 60 species of nesting bird and many hundreds of invertebrates.

 Peatlands restoration – this is absolutely vital for carbon storage.
 Peatlands also slow the flow of water, clean the water and create habitats for specialist birds such as curlew, snipe and lapwing.
 They also create habitats for other species including the large heath butterfly.
 We already have a colony at Greenleighton on the estate, so we can further support their numbers and spread them further afield through restoring peatlands.
 Wallington has a significant part to play in achieving our charity’s ambition of becoming carbon neutral by 2030.